-An ice fishing trip in Northern Canada provides a glimpse into how to practice the art of the staycation while living in one of the most remote places on Earth.
+The story of an ice fishing trip in Northern Canada captures the art of the staycation practiced in one of the most remote places on Earth.

 There’s a razor-thin window of opportunity in the western Canadian Arctic where you can enjoy the return of the sunlight before the vexatious bears and bugs emerge from hibernation.
 The improbably perfect amount of sun, snow, and longing to leave winter behind converge on a sole weekend every late April.
 Once a year, thirty-two lucky adventurers from a tiny northern town of eight hundred secure their spots aboard a Twin Otter bush plane on skis and charter two flights deep into Canada’s Mackenzie Mountains for a day of ice fishing, campfires, and revelry.
 The quick-to-sell-out trip is only announced via a social media post a few days in advance, resulting in would-be passengers calling the airline with the same frenetic energy as trying to score concert tickets from a radio station in the 90s.

 Standing thigh deep in snow with wide eyes and exultant smiles since we’re the lucky ones, we’ve formed an assembly line, throwing our backpacks, ice fishing gear, lawn chairs, and coolers full of good Canadian beer onto the buried shoreline.
 The coolers are pointless and effectively serve as luggage, as we’ll just plop the beer into the snow around us anyway.

 “SKIS!” yells our North Wright Airways pilot as he tries to sort out the chaotic pile of outdoor gear emerging from the plane.